A.C.

 Terms of Use.

-manuals are broken down into chunks of approximately 25 pages
+These manuals are broken down into chunks of approximately 25

-them reasonable to load.
-The oroginal page numbers were
+pages to make them reasonable to load.
+The original page

-have been caught, but if you discover any errors, please let
+been caught, but if you discover any errors, please let us

 Gilbert Glassblowing